j-ntw/battleshiprep/README.md

 #### all_ships_dict

-Dictionary of the 5 ships as keys and their sizes as values
+Dictionary of the 5 ships as keys and their sizes as values.

 #### shot_list_P1

-Empty list used to record the shots that Player 1 takes
+Empty list used to record the shots that the Player takes.

 #### shot_list_CPU

-Empty list used to record the shots that CPU takes
+Empty list used to record the shots that the CPU takes.

 #### ls_all_ships_points_P1

-Empty list used to record the ship coordinates of Player 1.
+Empty list used to record the ship coordinates of the Player.
 Used to check for overlap of ship coordinates.
 Never modified after creation.

 #### ls_all_ships_points_CPU

-Empty list used to record the ship coordinates of CPU.
+Empty list used to record the ship coordinates of the CPU.
 Used to check for overlap of ship coordinates.
 Never modified after creation.

 #### drawing_order